8th Grade Math

 The 8th grade math course also builds a critical foundation for high school geometry as students explore the concepts of congruence and similarity and investigate and work with the Pythagorean theorem.

 Please Note: This course is being revised.
 Revised units will be posted throughout the 2017-2018 school year.
-See 8th Grade Math Revisions Overview for more information on the types of changes and the timeline for releasing new units.
+So far Unit 1 and Unit 2 have been revised.
+See 8th Grade Math Revisions Overview for more information on the types of changes being made and the timeline for releasing revised units.

 How to Use This Course